 • Rape Shield Violations (media protection)

 We serve every sex, race, socio-economic status, ability, sexual orientation, gender identity, nationality, and immigration status.
 Survivors will receive services based on greatest need and program capacity.

 Our legal services are free, regardless of income, however clients may be responsible for court and out of pocket fees.

 Note on Family law:

-Family law cases involving domestic violence are NOT a funded priority of the Sexual Assault Legal Services Program, however, legal issues arising from sexual assault perpetrated by an intimate partner will be evaluated on a case-by-case basis.
-If you are working with a survivor of domestic violence and need legal services please first call the Montana Legal Services Helpline at 1-800-666-6899.
+Family law cases involving domestic violence will not be taken at this time by the Sexual Assault Legal Services Program.
+If you are working with a survivor of domestic violence and need legal services, please first call the Montana Legal Services Helpline at 1-800-666-6899.

 The SALS program cannot accept:

 • Child Protective Services (CPS) investigation or court cases

 • Survivors younger than 11 at time of application

 • Family Law